 - The user can access data from the database without knowing the structure of the database table.

 Limitations for SQL database

-What is NoSQL database
+What is NoSQL database?

-No schema required: Data can be inserted in a NoSQL database without first defining a rigid database schema.
+No schema required: Data can be inserted into a NoSQL database without first defining a rigid database schema.
 As a corollary, the format of the data being inserted can be changed at any time, without application disruption.
 This provides immense application flexibility, which ultimately delivers substantial business flexibility.

 Auto elasticity: NoSQL automatically spreads your data onto multiple servers without requiring application assistance.
 Servers can be added or removed from the data layer without application downtime.

 Integrated caching: In order to increase data through and increase performance, advanced NoSQL techniques cache data in system memory.
 This is in contrast to SQL database, which has to be done using a separate infrastructure.

 Describing the architecture of data storage in NoSQL, there are three types of popular NoSQL databases.